apache/cloudstack-documentation/source/installguide/configuration.rst

       within a domain.
 Only specified users or grous in that domain will be allowed to create guest VMs in this zone.

-   -  **Enable local storage for User VMs.** Give the user the opperunity to provide local storage (physical storage on the host) for User VMs to store data.
+   -  **Enable local storage for User VMs.** Give the user the opportunity to provide local storage (physical storage on the host) for User VMs to store data.

-   -  **Enable local storage for System VMs.** Give the system the opperunity to use local storage (physical storage on the hosts) for System VMs.
+   -  **Enable local storage for System VMs.** Give the system the opportunity to use local storage (physical storage on the hosts) for System VMs.

 #.
 Click Next.